WCAG Accessibility Audits

 What Are the Benefits of a WCAG Audit?

-A WCAG audit helps you identify and fix accessibility issues, improve user experience, expand your potential audience, and reduce the risk of a lawsuit.
+A WCAG audit helps you identify and fix accessibility issues and the remediation of those issues improves user experience, expands your potential audience, and reduces the risk of a lawsuit.

 Kris Rivenburgh